Roy Orbison: 1980–1988: Revival and Traveling Wilburys

 Orbison determinedly pursued his second chance at stardom, but he expressed amazement at his success: "It's very nice to be wanted again, but I still can't quite believe it."
 He lost some weight to fit his new image and the constant demand of touring, as well as the newer demands of making videos.
-In the final three months of his life, he gave Rolling Stone magazine extensive access to his daily activities; he intended to write an autobiography and wanted Martin Sheen to play him in a biopic.
+In the final three months of his life, he gave Rolling Stone extensive access to his daily activities; he intended to write an autobiography and wanted Martin Sheen to play him in a biopic.

-Orbison completed a solo album, Mystery Girl, in November 1988.
+Orbison completed a solo comeback album, Mystery Girl, in November 1988.
 Mystery Girl was co-produced by Jeff Lynne.
 Orbison considered Lynne to be the best producer with whom he had ever collaborated.
-Elvis Costello, Orbison's son Wesley and others offered their songs to him.
+Elvis Costello, Bono, Orbison's son Wesley, and others offered their songs to him.

 Around November 1988, Orbison confided in Johnny Cash that he was having chest pains.
-He went to Europe, was presented with an award there, and played a show in Antwerp, where footage for the video for "You Got It" was filmed.
-He gave several interviews a day in a hectic schedule.
+Orbison traveled to Europe and received an award at the Diamond Awards festival in Antwerp, where footage for the video for "You Got It" was filmed.
+He gave several interviews a day in a hectic schedule and became ill with a blinding headache during the final interview.
 A few days later, a manager at a club in Boston was concerned that he looked ill, but Orbison played the show to a standing ovation.

-Death and aftermath

 Death

-Orbison performed at the Front Row Theater in Highland Heights, Ohio on December 4, 1988.
+Orbison performed at the Front Row Theater in Highland Heights, Ohio, on December 4, 1988.
 Exhausted, he returned to his home in Hendersonville to rest for several days before flying again to London to film two more videos for the Traveling Wilburys.
+He was also booked in to tour the U.S. and Europe in the following year.

-On December 6, 1988, he spent the day flying model airplanes with his bus driver and friend Benny Birchfield and ate dinner at Birchfield's home in Hendersonville (Birchfield was married to country star Jean Shepard).
-Later that day, Orbison died of a heart attack at the age of 52, at his mother's house.
+On December 6, 1988, he spent the day buying parts for model airplanes with his bus driver and friend Benny Birchfield and ate supper at Birchfield's home in Hendersonville (Birchfield was married to country star Jean Shepard).
+After the meal, Orbison went to his mother's house and chatted with his son Wesley.
+He went to the bathroom, but did not return for 30 minutes.
+He was found collapsed on the bathroom floor and was rushed to the hospital by ambulance, where he died of a heart attack at the age of 52.

-A memorial for Orbison was held in Nashville, and another was held in Los Angeles.
-He was buried at Westwood Village Memorial Park Cemetery in an unmarked grave.
+A public memorial attended by friends, family, and fans was organized by friend Jean Shepard and held at the College Heights Baptist Church in Gallatin, Tennessee, on December 11.
+In Los Angeles, Barbara Orbison organized a "Celebration of Life" attended by friends and celebrities at the Wiltern Theatre on December 13.
+Orbison's body was buried at Westwood Village Memorial Park Cemetery in an unmarked grave.

-Aftermath